Sex, Drugs & Twitter: The Trailer For The Infamous "Zola" Movie Is Finally Here

-In 2015, all of Twitter was wrapped up in the intense tale that A'ziah "Zola" King was spinning on her timeline, regaling followers with the epic cross-country adventure of two strippers.
+Back in 2015, before Twitter morphed into the toxic hellscape of differing political opinions we know and love it for today, other stuff used to happen on the platform.
+One of those things was the intense tale that A'ziah "Zola" King unloaded on her timeline, regaling followers with the epic cross-country adventure of two strippers.
 Years later, we’ll finally have the pleasure of reliving that story in the upcoming A24 film, and from its official full-length trailer, it looks every bit as delightfully ridiculous as the Twitter thread that inspired it.
 Zola, we’ve been waiting for you.

 King, better known on social media as @_zolarmoon, created one of the most memorable moments in Twitter history that day, keeping followers from all over the world fully engrossed in the wild and twisty anecdote about her fallout with a former stripper acquaintance.
 The details of the story were so compelling — even if a bit hyperbolic at times — that they caught the eye of filmmakers Jeremy O. Harris and Janicza Bravo.
 Eventually, the project was greenlit by A24 for the big screen.